Why should I choose Beyond Band of Brothers Tours?

 What if I am not a history buff?

-Our tours are carefully balanced to appeal to both history buffs and to those just looking to take an interesting, rewarding vacation.
-Background information is provided on the war, as well as present day information about the European, American, and Japanese cities, towns and country-sides we visit.
-Maps, videos, and presentations give a fuller picture of the grand events recounted.
-Dinner, in particular, is a great chance to unwind and socialize over great food and drink.
+We balance our tours carefully to appeal to both history buffs and those just looking to take an interesting, rewarding vacation.
+On the tour, you will get background information on the relevant war, as well as present-day information about the European, American, and Vietnamese cities, towns and countryside destinations we visit.
+Maps, videos, and presentations give a fuller picture of the events.

 Moreover, our tours present a variety of historical landmarks beyond tanks, guns and battlefields.
-Visiting five European countries one after the other on our Beyond Band of Brothers Tour, for example, allows you to compare the characteristics of how they are similar as members of the European Union, but still different.
-On our other tours you get to visit places such as Pompeii and the Colosseum in Rome, the Dole Pineapple Fields in Hawaii, or Big Ben and the Palace of Westminster in London, to name just a few.
+Visiting four European countries one after the other on our Beyond Band of Brothers Tour, for example, allows you to compare how they are similar as members of the European Union but still culturally distinct.
+On our other tours you get to visit places such as Pompeii and the Colosseum in Rome, to name just a few.

 What age are your passengers?

 People of all ages enjoy our tours.
-Although the average age of our passengers is 60, we host a wide range of age groups, with a number of high school and college-aged passengers, as well as those who are comfortably retired.
+Although the average age of our passengers is 55+, we host a wide range of age groups, with an increasing number of high school and college-aged passengers, as well as those who are comfortably retired.

 Can children take the tour?

-Absolutely.
-We encourage the participation of younger ones who would like to learn about the Greatest Generation and their achievements.
-However, due to the subject matter of the tours and the nature of the locations we visit (burial grounds, concentrations camps, etc.) a child must be at least 10 years old to participate.
+Absolutely - we strongly encourage the participation of the younger generations who would like to learn about history in detail.
+However, due to the subject matter of the tours and the nature of the locations we visit (burial grounds, concentration camps, etc.) and the movies we watch on the bus a child must be at least 10 years old to participate.

 Are passengers travelling alone welcome on your tours?

 Solo travelers are more than welcome to join our groups.
-Passengers like to mix and mingle and friendships are quickly formed as everyone is interested in this period of history and exploring what Europe and the Pacific has to offer from the point of view of the world wars.
+Passengers like to mix and mingle, and friendships are quickly formed as everyone is interested in the subject matter of the given tour.

 Can I arrive earlier than my start date of the tour and can I stay longer after the tour ends?